throwable/mdc4spring/README.md

 This information could be useful to track the execution of business operations especially when using ELK stack or any other log aggregation system.

-Example of Logback logging event that contains MDC (formatted by [JSON-based appender](#Configuring Logback for JSON output)):
+Example of Logback logging event that contains MDC formatted by [JSON-based appender](#configuring-logback-for-json-output):

 ```json
 {